 If you have keratoconus or Fuch’s dystrophy, you may eventually need a corneal transplant to restore your vision.
-Dr. Vicki Lin at iSight Vision Care in Fountain Valley, California, is an expert at providing Descemet’s stripping automated endothelial keratoplasty (DSAEK), penetrating keratoplasty (PK), and deep anterior lamellar keratoplasty transplants (DALK).
+Dr. Vicki Lin at iSight Vision Care in Fountain Valley & Huntington Beach, California, is an expert at providing Descemet’s stripping automated endothelial keratoplasty (DSAEK), penetrating keratoplasty (PK), and deep anterior lamellar keratoplasty transplants (DALK).

 A corneal transplant is a treatment to remove a cloudy or diseased cornea and replace it with a healthy one.
 Corneas can become cloudy due to genetics, injury, or disease, which can cause blurry vision or blindness.
 By replacing the cornea, vision can be restored.

 There are three main types of corneal transplants which Dr. Lin can perform.
 These include:

 Two of the main problems that lead to the need for a corneal transplant include keratoconus and Fuch’s dystrophy.

 Keratoconus is a genetic eye disease in which the normally round, dome-shaped cornea progressively thins causing a cone-like bulge to develop.This can cause distortion and blurring of vision.
 In most cases, these symptoms can be treated with contact lenses.
 However, severe scarring or extreme thinning may require a corneal transplant.